 leaving us to pedal a leisurely 25 miles or so a day.

 It was hardly a blistering pace but we made it less so.
 On day 4, Jim realized that he hadn’t overtaken a single non-stationary cyclist.
-He reddened when I pointed out that even senior pensioners on ancient bone-rattlers (and toddlers on trikes) had whizzed past us for days.
-Maybe we could increase our speed just a little bit?
-We did and even reached shirt-tail-flapping speeds.
+He reddened when I pointed out that senior pensioners on ancient bone-rattlers, and even toddlers on trikes, had whizzed past us for days.
+Maybe we could increase our speed just a little bit, Jim?
+We did and reached shirt-tail-flapping speeds.

 But not for long.
 There was always the perfect excuse to slow down and stop again.

 At Remagen, the Ludendorff Bridge is no more.
 This was the only Rhine bridge captured intact by the Allies in 1945 – after Hitler ordered them all destroyed to hamper the Allied advance.
 Despite several attempts by the Germans, and to the delight of the US 9th Armored Division, the bridge survived.
 After a fierce battle, the Americans took it, threw five divisions across the river and surged on to Germany’s industrial heartland, the Ruhr.

 Two weeks later the badly damaged structure finally, suddenly collapsed – killing 28 US soldiers – but by then its capture had already helped shorten the war.
 (Interesting aside, huh)?